-So there I was, with 3 dogs, a full-time job, a frustrating life (usual mid-life crisis stuff, there must be something more to this…).
-I thought it was manageable even then.
-Once the pup got to a certain age I would be able to start gun-dog training and I would know what I was doing with that, because I would get expert help, at least with one of them…… I was coping with the hounds – ok, Jack was still on the long-line and Logan still couldn’t be trusted off-lead, except in open spaces, but it was manageable.
+So there I was, with 3 dogs, a full-time job, a frustrating life (usual mid-life crisis stuff).
+But I thought it was manageable.
+Once the pup got to a certain age I would be able to start gun-dog training and I would know what I was doing with that, because I would get expert help.
+Jack was still on the long-line and Logan couldn’t be trusted off-lead, except in open spaces, but I was coping.

 “The dominance hierarchy imagines a social order or system in which the components are in fundamental opposition to themselves, one part needing to be repressed by the another.
 Yet we find such a system nowhere else in nature”.

-This was key for me, I had always struggled with the dominance theory or the more softened ‘ be the pack leader for your dog’ but felt that it was a sign of my weakness, rather than a question over the dominance theory itself.
-Another quote, given earlier on the book seemed to set a strong guiding principle for me to adopt.
+I had always struggled with the dominance theory, but felt that was a weakness in me, rather than a question of the theory itself.
+Here was someone calling it out.
+Another quote set a strong guiding principle that made sense to me.

 “When two beings want the same thing, they can communicate.
 And when two beings want the same thing that neither can attain on their own, they can connect.
 A want held in common weaves life into one network, a worldwide web of feeling”